NYULibraries/ariadne/README.md

-# GetIt
+# Resolve

 ## Backend

-The GetIt backend is a simple API written in Golang, that takes an [OpenURL](https://biblio.ugent.be/publication/760060/file/760063.pdf) and returns electronic links from an SFX Knowledgebase that represent NYU's e-holdings of the resource identified by the OpenURL.
+The Resolve backend is a simple API written in Golang, that takes an [OpenURL](https://biblio.ugent.be/publication/760060/file/760063.pdf) and returns electronic links from an SFX Knowledgebase that represent NYU's e-holdings of the resource identified by the OpenURL.
 It is essentially an API wrapper for the [SFX LinkResolver](https://exlibrisgroup.com/products/primo-discovery-service/sfx-link-resolver/) and so is itself an OpenURL Link Resolver.

 Under the hood it translates the OpenURL from a GET request as querystring parameters to an XML `ContextObject` for posting to the [SFX Web Service](https://developers.exlibrisgroup.com/sfx/apis/web_services/openurl/), and then parses the resulting XML into a JSON string to pass on to the presentation layer.